 Uzma Aslam Khan, assistant professor of fiction writing, was awarded a $6,000 fellowship from the Marion and Jasper Whiting Foundation to assist with her exploration of political prisoners during 1930s British India, from their role in the independence movement to their arrest and subsequent deportation.

 Lee Spector, professor of computer science, was awarded a $5,000 grant from Google Education and the University Relations of Tides Foundation for the Google CS Engagement Small Awards Program.
 This grant will support the re-envisioning of Dr. Spector's "Programming for Science" course.

-Hope Tucker, assistant professor of video and film, was awarded a $5,054 fellowship from the Marion and Jasper Whiting Foundation, which will support research of a nuclear accident in Southern Spain, resulting in a long-form experimental documentary called Palomares.
+Hope Tucker, assistant professor of video and film, was awarded a $5,054 fellowship from the Marion and Jasper Whiting Foundation, which will support research into a nuclear accident in Southern Spain, resulting in a long-form experimental documentary called Palomares.

 The Andrew W. Mellon Foundation awarded two grants to the College: a $65,000 planning grant for the Library Learning Commons and a $300,000 grant to continue the program, Bridge to Retirement: Facilitating Intergenerational Change.

-The James Baldwin Scholars Program received two grants from the William C. Bullitt Foundation ($10,000), the Sperry Fund ($25,000) and two grants from the Breaking the Cycle Foundation ($20,000).
+The James Baldwin Scholars Program received a grant from the William C. Bullitt Foundation ($10,000), the Sperry Fund ($25,000) and two grants from the Breaking the Cycle Foundation (totaling $40,000).

 The Kendall Foundation awarded $250,000 to Hampshire College to support our 100% Local Food Challenge, a component of Hampshire's Healthy Food Transition.

-Hampshire College was the recipient of a National Science Foundation subcontract from Holyoke Community College for the program, Advanced Technological Education.
+The Hampshire College Farm was the recipient of a National Science Foundation subcontract from Holyoke Community College for the program, Advanced Technological Education.
 The project focuses on applying the knowledge of clean energy technology to the agricultural sector, with all Hampshire activities, led by Dr. Beth Hooker, taking place at the Farm Center.